mk-fg/fuse-auto-cleanup-fs/README.md

 and more control over what gets cleaned-up (namely a list of dirs to check instead of old files anywhere).

+"Used space" above as in "not available to regular user" (`f_blocks - f_bavail`) - always counts root-reserved blocks as "used", if filesystem has those.

 [limit-fs]: https://github.com/piuma/limit-fs